 Click on Start > Run.
 In the run box type cmd and click OK.
+(Windows Vista® and Windows® 7 users type cmd in the Start Search box.)

 At the prompt, type ipconfig and press Enter.

 This will display the IP address, subnet mask, and the default gateway of your adapter.